-Other Federal Agencies are not eligible to submit applications under this NOFO but may be proposed as subrecipients under another organization's application.
+Other Federal Agencies are eligible to submit applications under this NOFO and may be proposed as subrecipients under another organization's application.
+If recommended for funding as a lead applicant, funding will be provided through an interagency agreement.
 If recommended for funding as a proposed subrecipient, the value of the proposed subaward may be removed from the prime applicant's award and may be provided through an interagency agreement.
 Additional instructions for providing statutory authorization are found in Section IX of this NOFO.